metakgp/iit-kgp-network/README.md

 - `iptables` rules before and after using the vpn.

 ℹ️ VPN Tests on Linux is preferred as it will provide much more information than the other OS.

+# 4. Credits

+A great vote of thanks to the following contributors :
+- Ishan Manchanda (@IshanManchanda) - Contribution to the list of working VPNs.

+***

 <h3 align="center">Thank You for reading and contributing! ❤️❤️❤️ </h3>